“A Simple Transformation Approach to Difference-in- Differences Estimation for Panel Data,”

 “Simple Approaches to Inference with Difference-in-Differences Estimators with Small Cross-Sectional Sample Sizes,”

-(joint work with Jeffrey M. Wooldridge), under review
+(joint work with Jeffrey M. Wooldridge, under review) [2]

-[3] “Rolling Difference-in-Differences Estimation for Panel data,”
+“Rolling Difference-in-Differences Estimation for Panel Data,”

-(joint work with Jeffrey M. Wooldridge)
+(joint work with Elizabeth Kayoon Hur and Jeffrey M. Wooldridge)

 “A New Approach to Evaluating Teacher Effectiveness: Impact of Work Environment on Productivity”